kkreplin/pyminifier/README.rst

 ==========

-Pyminifier is a Python code minifier, obfuscator, and compressor.
+Pyminifier is a Python code minifier, obfuscator, and compressor. sejans / pyminifier fork is trying to solve problems that appeared in real app obfuscation.

 .. note::

+    * For the latest sejans / pyminifier: https://github.com/sejans/pyminifier
+      * added param: --ignore-uppercase-variables
+      * solved some bugs that were found: look in closed issues
     * For the latest, complete documentation: http://liftoff.github.io/pyminifier/
     * For the latest code: https://github.com/liftoff/pyminifier